theKashey/react-scroll-locky/README.md

  -  `className` - className for a internal div
  -  `headless` - enables "no-div" mode (will pick the first DOM node-inside)
  -  `enabled` - allow you disable Lock behavior (CSS modification and Locky), keeping it rendered.
- -  `gapMode=[padding|margin(default)]` - gap policy, you may choose how to generate the gap, it is affects how absolutely positioned elements will work
+ -  `gapMode=[padding|margin(default)]` - gap policy, to control the way scrollLocky generate `the gap` instead of scrollbars.
+This option affects how absolutely positioned elements will work:
     - gapMode="padding" - "right:0" will be on window right (will jump on scroll removal)
     - gapMode="margin" - "right:0" will be in constant position (will not jump, but leave a gap)